 In an effort to assist however, most hotels use ratings as a standardized system to evaluate and categorize themselves based on their quality and level of service.
 Hence, understanding hotel ratings is essential for making informed decisions about where to stay and ensuring that you have a comfortable and enjoyable trip.

 So for those of you looking to book some time away from home, let’s run through everything to do with hotel ratings systems below.

 The star rating system for hotels is a widely recognized and standardized method of evaluating the features and amenities available at a hotel.
 The system provides customers with a quick snapshot of the quality and level of service provided by a hotel, helping them to choose the best hotel for their stay and budget.

-The star rating system usually ranges from 1 to 5 stars, with 1 being the most basic and 5 being the most extravagant.
+The hotel stars meaning or star rating system usually ranges from 1 to 5 stars, with 1 being the most basic and 5 being the most extravagant.
 The number of stars a hotel receives is typically determined by a combination of factors such as the quality of the rooms, the amenities provided, and the level of service offered.